showerlee/gradle-demo-with-docker-multibranch/README.md

     AnsiColor
     ```

-5. Provision current repo in pipeline setting with proper credential
+5. Provision current repo in pipeline setting with proper credentials

 6. Rock and roll